maxhoffmann/100-year-stack/README.md

 - **SQLite**<br>
   Probably the simplest database that is also battle-tested and has a very strong [LTS commitment](https://sqlite.org/lts.html).
 - **CSS**<br>
-  It might be weird to now just list a browser technology, but this is intentional.
-CSS has evolved and is evolving to offer everything that is needed to build robust and flexible design systems.
+  It might be weird to just list a browser technology, but this is intentional.
+CSS has evolved and continues to evolve, offering everything needed to build robust and flexible design systems.
 Every layer on top of it, is an unnecessary liability.
 - **HTML**<br>
   Whatever can be done with HTML, should be done with HTML.
-This also includes using native web components if applicable.
+This includes native web components.
 - **HTMX/Datastar**<br>
-  If none of the technologies above suiffce, JavaScript may be used.
+  If none of the technologies above suffice, JavaScript may be used.
 JavaScript on the client side is a tricky subject, as there is an ocean of libraries with frequent breaking changes.
 [HTMX](https://htmx.org/essays/future/) and [Datastar](https://data-star.dev/essays/the_road_to_v1) are both committed to long term stability.
-Datastar hasn’t reached 1.0 at the time of writing, so it’s unclear yet, if it can be a proper alternative to HTMX.

 ## Todo